This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The first law you need to be aware of is Kansas’s statute of limitations.
 This determines when it’s too late to file a medical malpractice lawsuit.

-Kansas law gives you two years, either from the time that the negligence occurred or from when you discovered it happened.
-In the latter case, you are still limited to four years from the actual incident.
+Kansas law gives you two years to file, either from when the negligence occurred or from when you discovered it happened.
+You are still limited to four years from the actual incident in the latter case.

 For economic damages, there is no limit, so provide your lawyer with all medical bills and receipts and anticipated costs for everything related to your child’s condition so that you can seek a fair amount.